lexpostma/Rickies/Details.md

 -   The website has support for the safe areas on your devices (like the iPhones with notch).
 So you don’t get big black bars at top and bottom, even when you add it to your home screen.
 -   Full support for the system light and dark mode.
 -   When added to and opened from the homescreen, you can pull to refresh the page.
--   The rubber banding overscroll at both the top and bottom background colour matches the content of the page itself and feels more native when installed as a web app.
+-   The rubber banding over-scroll at both the top and bottom background colour matches the content of the page itself and feels more native when installed as a web app.
 -   Hover states are only present on devices that support hover, so mobile devices respond faster and don’t leave a hover state behind after you tap them.
 This was done with a relatively new feature `@media (hover: hover)`.
 -   Fully responsive design with items moving from [columns to rows](https://rickies.co/leaderboard) on wider screens.